 Muirfield Golf Club, otherwise known as ‘The Honourable Company of Edinburgh Golfers’ is the world’s oldest club, dating back to 1744 according to direct written evidence.
 1891 saw the creation of the Muirfield known today when the club relocated to Gullane in East Lothian, approximately 40 minutes east of Edinburgh by car.
 Muirfield hosted its first Open Championship in 1892 and has held the event at regular intervals ever since with only the Old Course at St Andrews and Prestwick hosting more Opens.

-The club has recently renovated its clubhouse, adding a ladies locker room and a small retail shop, plus there is a quality practice area and putting green that all visitors are welcome to use.
+The club renovated its clubhouse in 2019, adding a ladies locker room and a small retail shop, plus there is a quality practice area and putting green that all visitors are welcome to use.